szyszy315/ec601_miniproject_2/readme.md

 R-CNN
 ----
-R-CNN makes use of region proposal method to creat many regions of interest and they wrap the regions into a fixed size image that fitted for CNN.
+R-CNN makes use of region proposal method to creat many regions of interest and then wrap the regions into a fixed size image that fitted for CNN.
 Then the image will be processed by CNN and we can get a 4096-dimensional feature.
 Many layers will classify the image.
 But when there are too many proposals, the R-CNN can be very slow.
 Drawbacks:<br>
 1.It cannot be implemented real time.<br>
 2.Expensive<br>